 Figure 4 examines a case study showing wind intensities at 850hPa and geopotential height at 500hPa of a FCN3 forecast initialized on 2020-02-11 at 00:00:00 UTC, 48 hours before the extra-tropical storm Dennis made its landfall over Ireland and the British Isles.
 The close-up plots in Figure 4 indicate that FCN3 is capable of faithfully simulating this event, reproducing both realistic wind intensities and appropriate co-variation of flow with the pressure field.
 This is confirmed in the angular power spectral density (PSD) of the 500hPa geopotential height, reported in the bottom row.
 FCN3 retains perfectly the correct slopes in the power spectra, a desirable property towards better ML weather models with high physical fidelity.
+Even at long lead times of 30 days, we observe no apparent degradation of the angular power spectra and predictions retain their effective resolution, remaining sharp even at long lead times.

 Figure 4: FourCastNet 3 prediction of storm Dennis initialized on 2020-02-11 at 00:00:00 UTC.
 The plot depicts wind-speeds at a pressure level of 850hPa and isohypses (height contours) of the 500hPa geopotential height.
 FCN3 accurately predicts the storm and its landfall 5 days in advance, with different ensemble members depicting different scenarios.
-FCN3 skillfully predicts global weather phenomena at a spatial resolution of $0.25^{\circ}$ and a temporal resolution of 6 hours.
+FCN3 skillfully predicts global weather phenomena at a spatial resolution of 0.25° and a temporal resolution of 6 hours.
 FCN3 exhibits exceptionally accurate and stable spectra even after extended rollouts of 30 days (720 hours) and more.